Abstract

 Several studies have examined the role of vitamins and trace elements, such as ascorbic acid and zinc, in treating COVID-19 patients (13-15).
 However, the specific role of thiamine (vitamin B1) in post-acute COVID-19 syndrome remains unclear.

 Vitamin B1 is an essential precursor for coenzymes involved in glucose metabolism and plays a crucial role in enhancing immune function.
 It lowers the risk of various diseases, including cardiac beriberi, encephalopathy, and septic shock.
 Vitamin B1 is also involved in antibody production and T-cell activation, which are essential in combating SARS-CoV-2.
 A deficiency in vitamin B1 can lead to inadequate antibody responses and more severe symptoms.
-Additionally, thiamine diphosphate (TDP)-dependent enzymes participate in various metabolic reactions, including neurotransmitter biosynthesis and antioxidant activity (16).
+Additionally, thiamine diphosphate (TDP)-dependent enzymes participate in various metabolic reactions, along with neurotransmitter biosynthesis and antioxidant activity (16).
 Vitamin B1 acts as an inhibitor of pyruvate dehydrogenase, which helps limit hypoxia and may reduce the need for hospitalization (17).
 Although limited, some studies suggest the benefits of vitamin B1 for COVID-19 patients (18).
 For example, Al Sulaiman et al. showed that supportive treatment with vitamin B1 significantly reduced ICU stay length and mortality rates (19).

 Another study indicated that vitamin B1 deficiency could result in encephalopathy in severe COVID-19 patients.
 Administering intravenous vitamin B1 led to notable neurological improvements within two to five days, which facilitated patient weaning from mechanical ventilation and reduced systemic complications, such as ventilator-associated pneumonia and recurrent sepsis (20).
 Vatsalya et al. also found that vitamin B1 has therapeutic effects in mitigating the pro-inflammatory response of Th17 cells, which may aid in cytokine storm management (21).